 It now looks like a bombed farm field.
 Are the flower bulbs missing?
 Patches of lawn were dug up and scattered around, and all of that happened during the night?
 There’s no doubt – these are some of the signs of a badger visit to your garden.

 It is not surprising that not one but many garden backyards fall under the territory coverage of badgers and may eventually be visited.
 These animals are territorial.

-But How to stop badgers from excavating the well-kept lawn?
+But how to stop badgers from excavating your well-kept lawn?